openbsd/src/gnu/usr.bin/perl/cpan/CPAN-Meta-YAML/t/README.md

 Some .t files have complete inputs/outputs for their tests.
 Others iterate over .tml files in the t/tml-* directories.

-A .t file should load Test::More and either use `done_testing` or provide a test plan.
-If tests iterate over external data, the use of `done_testing` is preferred so that external data can be updated with new tests without needing to also update a test plan.
+A .t file should load Test::More and use `done_testing` at the end to so that new tests may be added without needing to also update a test plan.

 Currently, the convention is to name .t files matching the pattern qr/^\d\d_\w+\.t$/